 "Peeling Back The Layers On One Very Big Bottle"

 While the meaning of Retour is the french term for going back, or homecoming, Manifest Destiny is about leaping forward, taking a risk and achieving one's full potential.
 It is a true reflection of ideal American values, a celebration of independence, innovation, exploration and individualism.
 This special project is a personal tribute to Lindsay Woodard's ancestors who were one of the original pioneers in the Willamette Valley.
 Their solid determination and adventuresome spirit played a significant role in the development of territories, the western frontier and creating Oregon as a state.
 Production is extremely limited each vintage and is only available via direct from the winery.
 Click here to acquire or read tasting notes

 MODE dE VIE:

 Wish you were here?
 Be a part of the Retour lifestyle and join us on our journey.
-Whether it's at home, in the winery, a favorite restaurant, or attending a fabulous fête somewhere in the U.S., we look forward to sharing all of the petite things that we think are pretty special, and worthy of mention or consideration.
+Whether it's at home, in the winery, a favorite restaurant, or attending a fabulous fête somewhere in the U.S., we look forward to sharing all things that we think are pretty special and worthy of mention or consideration.
 CLICK HERE